Table of Contents

-If you are a Physical Therapist, lookout for this condition when assessing your clients.
+If you are a Physical Therapist, look out for this condition when assessing your clients.
 If you are a client, you probably should seek guidance from an experienced Physical Therapist.

-But I am advocating that you do some flexion in unweighted positions.
-These could be in the water or lying on your side — where you’re allowing your spine to get into it’s full range of flexion and extension.
+However, I do urge her to do some flexion in unweighted positions.
+These could be performed in the water or lying on your side — where you allow your spine to get into its full range of flexion and extension.